 Is a Hardtail Bike Safe to Go Over Jumps and Drops?

 Yes, a hardtail bike can handle various jumps and drops on downhill trails with ease.
 Many Cross-country bikes are hardtails, and you can use many of those hardtail mountain bikes to jump up to around 2 feet high.
 My recommendation is to keep it reasonable.
-Remember just how valuable your bike is, and that should hold your inner thrill-devil in restraint.
+Remember just how valuable your bike is, and that should hold your inner thrill devil in restraint.

 Can a Hardtail Bike Break If You Ride It Downhill?

-Will a hardtail bike break if you ride it downhill was my original question, as well.
+Whether a hardtail bike will break if you ride it downhill was my original question, as well.
 Maybe the question to ask should be; How much downhill can you safely ride without destroying your bike?
 The answer to that depends.
 If you take it carefully, always stay within the flow, making sure you don’t go over your skill limit.
 In other words, I would make sure that I’m not forcing the bike to do hard work but instead learn to use body balance and skill to go over difficult sections.
-That way, your bike won’t ever take much of a beating.
+That way, your bike won’t take much of a beating.